paulfruitful/gemini-tool-agent/README.md

     # Now you can use the extracted parameters to execute the tool
     print(tool_params)
     # Output: {'tool_name': 'save_note', 'input': {'title': 'AI Agents', 'content': '...'}}
+    #You can then execute the tool with the extracted parameters
 ```

 ### Optimized Response Generation